phaser-discord/community/FAQ.md

 leveled up several times about how well we understand and how much we've experimented with v3.
 Tutorials are beginning to emerge and several patch releases have appeared fixing bugs and adding previosly missing features.
-Broadly speaking getting into v3 is much easier than it was but still a bit on the bleeding edge.
+Broadly speaking getting into V3 is much easier than it was but still seeing quite a bit of development.
 If you're adventurous and willing to dig v3 is a good place to be.
+The API is cleaner than CE and it's definitely the future of Phaser so learning it to start with is probably a good move.

-If you need something stable and battle worn that you can take into production, you are new to Javascript/development, or just don't want to fight your tools on a side project then you probably still want to stick with CE for the time being.
-That said, the documentation is becoming better every day, so be sure to check on the status of Phaser 3 from time to time.
+If you need something exceptionally stable and battle worn that you can take into production _right now_ then you probably still want to stick with CE for the time being.
+By the numbers most deployed Phaser games are CE which means more time has been spent understanding it's edge cases.
+You're not going to see as many bugs or API changes than working off V3 but you're also not going to see any improvements.

 [wild-v3]: https://www.youtube.com/watch?v=St_tPsG0pX0